-Criterion 6: (This criterion is applicable only to mattresses).
-TVOC emission limits from the mattress (including adhesives, treatment and finishes) shall not be greater than 0.22mg/m3 when tested to either ASTM5116, ASTM6670 or ISO16000-9.
+Criterion 9: The Total Volatile Organic Compound (TVOC) content released from an infant mattress product (including adhesives, treatment and finishes) shall not be greater than 0.22mg/m3 when tested to either ASTM5116, ASTM6670 or ISO16000-9.

-DoC 6.1: A copy of the test results from a NATA or ILAC member accredited laboratory showing the TVOC results using either ASTM5116/ASTM6670 or ISO16000-9 and a report from the same or another accredited laboratory showing the calculations for determining the final exposure concentrations from the mattress based on a well-established exposure model/reference case; or
+DoC 9.1: A copy of the test results from a NATA or ILAC member accredited laboratory showing the TVOC results using either ASTM5116/ASTM6670 or ISO16000-9 and a report from the same or another accredited laboratory showing the calculations for determining the final exposure concentrations from the mattress based on a well-established exposure model/reference case; or

-DoC 6.2: A copy of the TVOC test results for the mattress showing the exposure concentration and testing method used; or
+DoC 9.2: A copy of the TVOC test results for the mattress showing the exposure concentration and testing method used; or

-DoC 6.3: A copy of a valid Certificate of Compliance (GREENGUARD Gold certificate), stating that the product meets the chemical emissions requirements for UL GREENGUARD Certification; or
+DoC 9.3: A copy of a valid Certificate of Compliance (GREENGUARD Gold certificate), stating that the product meets the chemical emissions requirements for UL GREENGUARD Certification.